 It’s important to clarify right away that the WiFi 7 standard hasn’t been finalized yet.
-A final version of the standard is expected to arrive in late 2023 or early 2024.
+A final version of the standard is expected to arrive in early 2024.

 There’s currently only one WiFi 7 router on the market, the H3C Magic BE18000.
 This tri-band router is based on the latest draft of the WiFi 7 standard, so it may or may not be fully compatible with the final version.

 Even if you decide to take the risk and buy the H3C Magic BE18000 router, you won’t really see any benefits over a comparable WiFi 6 router because there are no devices with WiFi 7 support currently on the market.

 The good news is that leading chipset manufacturers like Qualcomm have already announced their intention to support the standard, with Qualcomm FastConnect 7800 becoming the world’s first WiFi 7 connectivity system.

 Still, that doesn’t change anything about the fact that the WiFi 7 release date is still far in the future, so we recommend you wait until the standard is finalized and more WiFi 7 routers are available.